couchbaselabs/node-ottoman/vuepress/advanced/ottoman.md

   populateMaxDeep?: number;
   consistency?: SearchConsistency;
   maxExpiry?: number;
-  keyGenerator?: (params: { metadata: ModelMetadata}) => string;
+  keyGenerator?: (params: { metadata: ModelMetadata }) => string;
 }
 ```

 - `collectionName`: store value to use for each Model if it doesn't provide any.
 The default value will be the Model's name.
 - `scopeName`: store value to use for each Model if it doesn't provide any.
 The default value is `_default`
 - `modelKey`: define the key to store the model name into the document.
 The default value is `_type`
 - `populateMaxDeep`: set default value for population.
-Default value is `1`.
+The default value is `1`.
 - `consistency`: define default Search Consistency Strategy.
 The default value is `SearchConsistency.NONE`
 - `maxExpiry`: value used to create a collection for this instance.
 The default value is `300000`.
 - `keyGenerator`: a complete new section is available to show how this work check it [here](advanced/how-ottoman-works.html#key-generation-layer)

 ### PopulateMaxDeep Option

-This option set the default value for population.
+This option sets the default value for the population.
 The default value is `1`.
-This number will be the number of time `Ottoman` will go deeper populating the `document`.
+This number will be the number of times `Ottoman` will go deeper populating the `document`.

 #### Shape the solution